things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 # Description

+First of all: PLEASE READ THIS FILE AND THINGS4U.GITBUB.IO it should contain most of the information you need to get going.
+Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc etc are contained on these pages I hope you have the time to read them before posting any questions.

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway for the ESP8266.
+Starting version 5.2 also the ESP32 of TTGO (and others) is supported.
 The software implements a standard LoRa gateway with the following exceptions on changes:

 -  This LoRa gateway is not a full gateway but it implements just a one-channel/one frequency gateway.